-Prerequisite: Algebra I or Geometry with Data Analysis (starting with Cohort 2024)

-Corequisite: Geometry or Algebra I with Probability (starting with Cohort 2024)
+Prerequisite: Geometry with Data Analysis Corequisite: Algebra I with Probability

 The major focus of IED is the design process and its application.
 Through hands-on projects, students apply engineering standards and document their work.
 Students use industry standard 3D modeling software to help them design solutions to solve proposed problems, analyze engineering data, document their work using an engineer's notebook, and communicate solutions to peers and members of the professional community.